 The Aspire TC is Bluetooth- and Wi-Fi-enabled, and offers multiple connectivity options.
-There are two USB ports in the front — one USB type C and one USB 3.2 type A — an SD card reader, an optical disc drive, and headphone and microphone jacks.
+There are two USB ports in the front — one USB type C and one USB 3.2 type A — an SD card reader, an optical disc drive and headphone and microphone jacks.

-Before deciding this is the desktop for you, consider two potential drawbacks.
+Before deciding whether this is the desktop for you, consider two potential drawbacks.
 First, the Aspire TC doesn’t have a VGA/DVI port, so the monitor you choose must be HDMI-compatible.
-Second, its integrated GPU will perform poorly with graphic-intensive software like video editing or content creation like Adobe After Effects.
+Second, its integrated GPU will perform poorly with graphics-intensive software like video editing or content creation like Adobe After Effects.
 The same goes for games that require high-resolution settings.